mosscoder/drone-lsr/data/huggingface/README.md

 The canopy height layer is reprojected to align with the RGB tiles and multiplied by 100 before casting to `int32`, so each value represents centimetres above ground.
 Missing data is encoded with `-2147483648` (the minimum 32-bit integer).

+The dataset is partitioned with an 80%/20% train/test split.

 ## Usage Example

 ```python